rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

 When a request is queued, it is expected to become activated later, but in case too long passes without activation, the controller is expected to time out the request.

-Once a priority is activated, you're excepted to cancel it as soon as there's no need it anymore, typically when the vehicle has passed the intersection.
+Once a priority is activated, you're excepted to cancel it as soon as there's no need for it anymore, typically when the vehicle has passed the intersection.
 You cancel a request by sending a request passing the existing request id setting the type to 'cancel'.